PlayeRom/flightgear-addon-logbook/README.md

 10. Pausing the simulation or turning on the replay mode stops the flight statistics from being added to the log.
 11. As for fuel burn, the add-on does not take into account the change in the amount of fuel during the flight.
 When you change the amount of fuel during the flight, the result in the **Fuel** column will be incorrect.
 So try to avoid it and refuel the aircraft before the flight.
 12. Supported FG versions from 2020.1.
-13. A CSV file with more than 100,000 entries will take much longer to load.
-On my powerful hardware about 3-4 seconds.
-This file is always loaded when the add-on loads.
-Thus, large files will cause a temporary but noticeable stuttering of the entire simulator.
-Similarly, when we apply filters or change data, the whole thing will have to recalculate (like the "Totals" calculation), which again can take a few seconds and stuttering the animation.
-Therefore, it is best to modify the log before or after the flight.
-I'm considering moving the loading to a separate thread, as long as I also get good stability of this solution.

 ## Authors